Greece

 For determining a legal entity as being tax resident in Greece, the exercise of effective management in Greece for any period during the tax year is sufficient.

 Companies that are established and operate according to Law 27/1975 ‘on the taxation of vessels [etc.]’ and L.D.
-2687/1953 ‘on the investment and protection of foreign capital’ are explicitly excluded from the application of these provisions on tax residence.
+2687/1953 ‘on the investment and protection of foreign capital’ are generally subject to specific provisions.

 Permanent establishment (PE)